magomimmo/modern-cljs/doc/tutorial-05.md

 ### A short trouble shooting session

 Now visit `localhost:3000/shopping.html` and run the calculator by clicking the `Calculate` button.
 You'll receive a "Page not found".
-What's appened?
+What's happened?

 The received error is not so informative.
 We have not yet introduced any debugging tool to be used in such a case, so we try shooting the trouble